Sean 'Diddy' Combs accused of sexual misconduct by 120 people, attorney says

 Following the announcement of the accusations in Texas, an attorney for Combs said the performer “cannot address every meritless allegation in what has become a reckless media circus.”

 “That said, Mr. Combs emphatically and categorically denies as false and defamatory any claim that he sexually abused anyone, including minors,” attorney Erica Wolff said in a statement.
-“He looks forward to proving his innocence and vindicating himself in court if and when claims are filed and served, where the truth will be established based on evidence, not speculation.”
+“He looks forward to proving his innocence and vindicating himself in court, where the truth will be established based on evidence, not speculation.”

 Buzbee said more than 3,280 individuals contacted his firm and alleged they were victimized by Combs and that after vetting the allegations, his firm decided to represent 120 people.
 Other cases are still being reviewed.
 He said some of his clients have spoken with the FBI.